Skip to content

 ADK helps you both use and consume MCP tools in your agents, whether you're trying to build a tool to call an MCP service, or exposing an MCP server for other developers or agents to interact with your tools.

+See Tools and Integrations for pre-built MCP tools you can use in your agents.
 Refer to the MCP Tools documentation for code samples and design patterns that help you use ADK together with MCP servers, including:

 • Using Existing MCP Servers within ADK: An ADK agent can act as an MCP client and use tools provided by external MCP servers.